How I talk(ed) about climate change

 So, based on these reactions, I came to understand, that you youngsters find all these changes happening in society rather exciting and, actually, that can even be a reason for optimism.

-Anyway, the reason why I show this fast sequence of slides, after I went through the long and slow history of the Earth, is to show that things are going faster and faster, and that, seen on a geological time scale, we are really in the middle of an explosion.
+Anyway, the main reason why I show this fast sequence of slides, after I went through the long and slow history of the Earth, is to show that things are going faster and faster, and that, seen on a geological time scale, we are really in the middle of an explosion.
 That is an objective reason of concern because nobody can say whether we have that explosion under control.

 Presentation 2.
 Scientific data